-Marketing towards the authorities, funding agencies, donors and the research community has primarily been via networking activities, personal contacts, etc. Bioforsk Svanhovd has a very close cooperation with the regional and national administration on environmental monitoring (in the Norwegian-Russian borderzone) and we are often committed as subcontractors in, or preparing for, larger monitoring programmes, arranging meetings, making cross-border contacts, etc. The regular contacts also lead to requests from e.g. regional and local administration for making environmental surveys of many kinds such as flora and fauna mapping, environmental impact and water quality assessments.
+Marketing towards the group of authorities, funding agencies, donors and research community has primarily been via networking activities, personal contacts, etc. Bioforsk Svanhovd has a very tight cooperation with the regional and national administration on environmental monitoring (in the Norwegian-Russian borderline) and we are often committed as subcontractors in, or preparing for, larger monitoring programmes, arranging meetings, making cross-border contacts etc. The regular contacts also lead to requests e.g. from regional and local administration for making environmental surveys of many kinds such as flora and fauna mapping, environmental impact and water quality assessments.